 Luxturna is administered via injection into the back of the eye under general anaesthetic.
 The treatment only needs to be given once but each eye is treated separately, a few days or weeks apart.
 There is a risk of side effects, including further sight loss, but if successful, the treatment can result in sustained improvement in functional vision, especially low light vision.

-Information on clinical trials for other forms of LCA can be found at clinicaltrials.gov.
-Please note that this website is not regulated, even though it is hosted by a US government institution.
-If you are considering joining a trial found on clinicaltrials.gov, always discuss it with your usual ophthalmologist or family doctor first to ensure that it is legitimate.
-Please also note that participation in a genuine clinical trial will never require payment.
+Visit RetinaUK.org.uk/medical-research/joining-the-research-effort for clinical trials information.
+If you are considering joining a trial always discuss it with your usual ophthalmologist or family doctor first.
+Participation in a genuine clinical trial will never require payment.

-The Retina UK Helpline provides information, support and signposting to people affected by inherited sight loss as well as healthcare and education professionals.
+The Retina UK Helpline provides information, support and signposting for people affected by inherited sight loss as well as healthcare and education professionals.